November 23, 2025 (1mo ago) — last updated January 1, 2026 (18d ago)

 The Foundational Dependency Rule

 By decoupling your software from technical details, you reduce the cost of change and future-proof your core logic.
-Developers can swap out tools without touching the rules that matter most.
+Developers can swap out tools without touching the rules that matter most, which helps teams deliver faster and with fewer regressions2.

 Beyond a Simple Layered Model

 Clean Architecture is not just another pattern.
-It’s a way to think about software structure for long-term projects.
-Industry research shows that teams adopting modern architecture and delivery practices achieve measurable improvements in performance and stability, including faster lead times and lower failure rates for changes.2
+It’s a practical way to structure software for long-term projects.
+Teams that adopt modern architecture and delivery practices often see measurable improvements in lead time and stability2.

 Clean Architecture vs Monolithic Architecture